ForeachCookieInJarGrowALittle/CredSafe/README.md

 Module for working with remote credentials

-Authored by Module for working with remote credentials
+Authored by Daniel Gruber de Alencar

 Details of how to create a Module in this way can be found here